Driving whilst Disqualified

 - Community Service

 - Up to 6 months imprisonment

 - New drivers would have their licence revoked due to having 6 or more points in their first 2 years of driving.

 - If you already have points on your licence you may get an additional mandatory ban of a minimum of 6 months due to totting up

 - A Criminal Record

-The impact of driving whilst disqualified will only serve to mean that you are off the road longer than you would’ve been, and the defences available for this type of driving offence are limited, but you we will offer you free advice on your situation so you can decide how you want to proceed.
+The impact of driving whilst disqualified will only serve to mean that you are off the road longer than you would’ve been, and the defences available for this type of driving offence are limited, but you we will offer you advice on your situation so you can decide how you want to proceed.